pytchlang/pytch-tutorials/qbert/tutorial.md

 The game is now playable, but to make it more interesting we'll include some sounds.
 We'll start with a victory sound, which will be a trumpet fanfare.
-The 'level cleared' announcement sprite is a reasonable one for this sound to belong to:
+The 'level cleared' announcement sprite is a good one for this sound to belong to:

 {{< commit define-LevelClearedText-fanfare-sound >}}